-UI Element Description Breakdown A bar that shows the total transaction time in milliseconds.
+UI Element Description <legend></legend> A legend describing the color coding used in the report.
+Name The transaction name.
+Breakdown A bar that shows the total transaction time in milliseconds.
 The color-coded segments enable you to differentiate between the various breakdown categories for the transaction, with each colored segment representing the total time for its corresponding measurement.
 For example, you can view the overall DNS time for the transaction.
-(For explanations of the breakdown categories, see "Understanding Transaction Breakdown Categories" on page 87.)
+(For explanations of the breakdown categories, see "Understanding Transaction Breakdown Categories" on page 92.)
 Tooltip: Hold the cursor over a colored segment to view the breakdown category name and the total time for that category.
 Tip: You can correlate the breakdown summary data with transaction response time information to assess whether poor transaction response times are being caused by DNS resolution or connection problems, network latency or server delay, or client delay.

-Chapter 12: WebTrace Reports
+Chapter 11: WebTrace Reports